Amanda Crew: 2005–2013

 In 2010, Crew co-starred with Zac Efron and Kim Basinger in the supernatural romantic drama Charlie St. Cloud, playing the love interest of the titular character.
 Despite negative reviews, it proved to be Crew's mainstream breakthrough.
-Later that year, she starred in the sci-fi crime thriller Repeaters as Sonia Logan, a drug addict who becomes trapped in a time loop.
+Later that year, she starred in the sci-fi crime thriller Repeaters as Sonia Logan, a drug addict in rehab who becomes trapped in a time loop.
 The film premiered at the 2010 Toronto International Film Festival on September 13 and received negative reviews from critics.
 Despite this, the film was nominated for nine Leo Awards, including Best Lead Performance by a Female in a Motion Picture for Crew and Best Feature Length Film, losing the latter to Gunless.

 In 2011, Crew starred in the crime thriller Charlie Zone as a heroin addicted single mother.
-After the film had its world premiere at the Atlantic Film Festival on September 16, 2011, the film was screened at the Vancouver International Film Festival on October 10, 2012, and later received a limited theatrical release on March 1, 2013.
+After the film had its world premiere at the Atlantic Film Festival on September 16, 2011, the film was screened at the Vancouver International Film Festival on October 10, 2012.
 She later starred in the family drama Sisters & Brothers as Nikki, an aspiring actress who comes into conflict with her older half-sister.
 The film won six Leo Awards, including Best Feature Length Film, and Best Lead Performance by a Female in a Motion Picture for Crew.

 Crew guest-starred on the USA Network legal drama Suits, as an expert hacker who has stolen money from her father's company.
-In 2012, Crew co-starred with an ensemble cast in the political thriller Knife Fight.
-She plays a woman involved in an affair with Larry Becker (played by Eric McCormack).
+In 2012, Crew co-starred with an ensemble cast in the political thriller Knife Fight, playing a woman involved in an affair with Larry Becker (played by Eric McCormack).
 The film premiered at the Tribeca Film Festival on April 25, 2012.
 In 2013, Crew co-starred with Kim Coates and Katie Boland in the thriller Ferocious.
 She played Leigh Parrish, a small-town girl turned famous actress who goes to great lengths to keep her reputation from being destroyed.
-Despite negative reviews, Crew received her fourth Leo nomination for her performance.
+Despite negative reviews from critics, Crew received her fourth Leo nomination for her performance.

 She later reunited with The Haunting in Connecticut co-star Virginia Madsen in the romantic comedy drama Crazy Kind of Love.
 She played Bette Mack, a woman who becomes intimately involved with the youngest son of a family nearly torn apart by the father's infidelity.
-She had a supporting role in the biopic Jobs, playing a hippie college student who has a one-night stand with Apple Inc. co-founder Steve Jobs (played by Ashton Kutcher).
+She had a supporting role in the biographical drama Jobs, playing a hippie college student who has a one-night stand with Apple Inc. co-founder Steve Jobs (played by Ashton Kutcher).
 The film premiered at the 2013 Sundance Film Festival on January 25 and was critically panned.